FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 as sampled by the trials in the set.

-As for any other probability function, we can talk about percentiles, of the performance probability function, and bout other quantiles such as the median.
+As for any other probability function, we can talk about percentiles, of the performance probability function, uncluding the median.
 The conditional throughput will be one such quantile value for a specifically chosen set of trials.

-Take a set of all full-length trials performed at the load in question.
+Take a set of all full-length trials performed at the load in question, sorted by decreasing forwarding rate.
 The sum of durations of those trials may be less than goal duration sum, or not.
 If it is less, add an imaginary trial result with zero forwarding rate such that the new sum of durations is equal to the goal duration sum.
 This is the set of trials to use.
 The q-value for the quantile is the goal exceed ratio.
-If the quantile touches two trials, the larger forwarding rate is used.
+If the quantile touches two trials, the larger forwarding rate (from trial result sorted earlier) is used.

 First example.
 For zero exceed ratio when goal duration sum has been reached.
 The conditional throughput is the smallest forwarding